Wood Drum Shell Construction

 When the sound calls for warm highs and mid that are pronounced, go with ash.
 It also gives you an average low end.
 Overall, think throaty and warm.

-The bottom line with wood shells is that there’re a lot of different types of wood out there.
-More than 3,300 species of timber in the wild.
-As such, the potential for new sounds is almost limitless.
+With wood shells, there’s a lot of different types out there.
+Buying a drum set depends upon much more than looks.
 Each type of wood produces its own unique sound when molded into a cylinder and made into a drum shell.
 Consider how you play and the music to gravitate toward.
 Which type of wood would be your best choice?
-Buying a drum set depends upon much more than looks.
-Its construction is its foundation.
-Choose wisely.